maoyuanli/careerhub/README.md

 The summarized information is then saved at "resources/distilled_jd.json".

+View data and result in jupyter notebook.

 ## Use With Docker
+docker command:

-docker build -t careerhub:scrapy .
+* docker build -t careerhub:scrapy .

-docker run -it careerhub:scrapy bash
+* docker run -it careerhub:scrapy bash

-python extract.py
+* python extract.py

-python load.py
+* python load.py

+run jupyter in docker:

+* docker run -it -p 8888:8888 careerhub bash

+* jupyter lab --ip=0.0.0.0 --allow-root

 ## Caveat
 API of public job posting resources may change.